 The fixture selection order is used to determine how the aligned values are copied.

 The Auto Reset Mask option will always set the mask to Include All whenever you enter the Align Fixtures function.
 The alternative option Remember Mask will leave the last mask set.

-Align Programmer Attributes will only align the attributes which are in the programmer, Align All Attributes will align all the attributes which are enabled by the mask.
-So for example if you want to align the tilt of some fixtures and you have set the tilt you want on an example fixture, Align Programmer Attributes would only change the tilt; but Align All Attributes would copy the pan setting from the source fixture as well.
+- Add To Programmer, Matching Source will only align the attributes which are in the programmer, Add All Attributes To Programmer will align all the attributes which are enabled by the mask.
+So for example if you want to align the tilt of some fixtures and you have set the tilt you want on an example fixture, Add To Programmer, Matching Source would only change the tilt; but Add All Attributes To Programmer would copy the pan setting from the source fixture as well.

 If the fixture you are copying the settings from is also one of the fixtures being aligned, it's difficult to tell what you are doing as all the fixture buttons light up red.
 However if you look at the top line of the screen, there is a list of the fixtures you have selected.

 Moving head fixtures can point at the same stage position from two possible yoke positions.
 Sometimes to get the fixture moving the same as other fixtures, you need to swap to the opposite yoke position and the Flip function lets you do that.

 - Select the fixtures you want to Flip.

 - Press Fixture then Flip Pan and Tilt.

 The Position window in the Attribute Editor also has a Flip button which does this.

 On consoles with a ML Menu button you can also use that menu to access Flip.